-The recent hack of Anthem Blue Cross puts millions of people who have health insurance with the company at risk.
+The Anthem Blue Cross data breach has puts millions of people who have health insurance with the company at risk.
 It appears the hack is sufficiently pervasive for hackers to gain access to nearly all customer information maintained by the health insurer including the holy grail of identity theft – social security numbers.
 If you are or have been insured by Anthem Blue Cross, following is a plan of attack for limiting the damage of the hack.

 Anthem Blue Cross Hack

 As you can imagine, Anthem has been hesitant to reveal anything in particular about the hack of its systems.
 Piecing information together, it appears hackers gained access to Anthem data after a malicious bit of malware type software was loaded onto the computer of a high-level employee.
 The login information for that employee was then copied and used to gain access to the system.

 Scarily, the discovery of the hack only happened after another employee noticed someone in the Anthem system was using their identity to query large amounts of customer data.
 Given this, there is no telling how long the hack has been in place nor the scope of data accessed by the hackers.

 Significant Data Breach

 Unlike many hacks, the Anthem Blue Cross data breach is a significant threat to its customers.
 The problem with the Anthem hack is the perpetrators gained access to customer information including:

 This information constitutes a treasure trove for identity thieves.
 A hack of a company such as Home Depot, in contrast, only produces a name and credit card number.
 Besides burning duplicate credit cards that will quickly be shut down, this information is of little use.
 With the Anthem data, thieves can open new credit accounts, sell the information to people seeking new identities and undertake a number of other actions that will cause you no end of nightmares.
 Anthem customers must respond pro-actively to this threat.